Arknights: Plot

-The game is set in the dystopian, post-apocalyptic future setting of the planet Terra, where people exhibit kemonomimi features – characteristics of animals or mythological races.
-Natural disasters leave behind a valuable mineral, originium, which infects people with a progressive disease, oripathy, but also allows them to also use "Arts" (magic).
-Because oripathy is highly infectious and invariably fatal, the infected are shunned and persecuted.
+The game is set in the dystopian, apocalyptic future setting of the planet Terra, where people exhibit kemonomimi features – characteristics of animals or mythological races.
+Natural disasters leave behind a valuable mineral, Originium, which infects people with a progressive disease, Oripathy, but can also enhance the ability to use "Arts" (magic).
+Because Oripathy is highly infectious and invariably fatal, the infected are shunned and persecuted.
 In response, some of them form the Reunion movement, a militant group waging war on the despotic governments of Terra.

+The main story and some event storylines of Arknights revolve around the estrangement of people infected with Originium and the conflicts that ensue between the infected and the non-infected.
+The conflicts among the countries of Terra, the struggles of various communities and divisions among various races, and the battles between humans and non-human creatures are important components of the worldview and plot of the game.

 The player takes the role of the masked and amnesiac "Doctor", who commands a team of "operators" of Rhodes Island, a pharmaceutical, medical, and self-defense organization.
-As oripathy spreads, Rhodes Island searches for a cure while defending itself against Reunion and several of the governments of Terra.
+As Oripathy spreads, Rhodes Island searches for a cure while defending itself against Reunion and several of the governments of Terra.

 Music and voice acting

 Arknights has an eclectic soundtrack drawing on a range of Western and Asian musical genres.
 Hypergryph has partnered with musical groups across the world to release Arknights-related songs and music videos.
 These include Steve Aoki ("Last of Me"), Yellow Claw ("End Like This"), Starset ("Infected"), and Low Roar ("Feels", later re-released as "Fade Away").
 Contributing composers include Go Shiina, Kevin Penkin and Adam Gubman.

 The Arknights-related song "Renegade" written by Jason Walsh and performed by Substantial and X.ARI was nominated for "Best Original Song – Video Game" at the 2020 Hollywood Music in Media Awards.

-The game's characters were voiced only in Japanese at the time of release.
-Chinese, Korean, and English voice acting is being incrementally added.
+The game's characters are voiced in Japanese.
+Standard Chinese, Korean, and English voice acting is being incrementally added.
+Individual characters are also voiced in other languages such as Italian, German, Russian, and regional Sinitic languages, to reflect their origin from the analogous region of the game's world.

 Reception

 Pocket Gamer highlighted the game's extensive lore and high production values.
-Julia Lee of Polygon wrote that "Arknights is the only gacha game I recommend to people" because of its art design, lack of purchase pressure and competition, and limited grind, and Sisi Jiang of Kotaku noted that Arknights is rare among gacha games in that its easily obtainable characters are better in some circumstances than the game's rare, high-powered operators.
+Julia Lee of Polygon said that the gacha system is better than in Nintendo's Dragalia Lost, and wrote that "Arknights is the only gacha game I recommend to people" because of its art design, lack of purchase pressure and competition, and limited grind, and Sisi Jiang of Kotaku noted that Arknights is rare among gacha games in that its easily obtainable characters are better in some circumstances than the game's rare, high-powered operators.

 The game was nominated for Google Play "Users' Choice Game" at the Best of 2020 awards and for "Best Science Fiction or Fantasy Mobile Game" at the 2020 Dragon Awards.
 It won an award as one of the Best Innovative Games of 2020.